-Indian banks, already burdened by a near-record 9.5 trillion rupees ($141 billion) of soured loans as of last year, reported a further rise in bad loans in the March quarter after the Reserve Bank of India (RBI) withdrew half a dozen loan-restructuring schemes and tightened some rules.
+Indian banks, already burdened by a near-record 9.5 trillion rupees ($141 billion) of soured loans as of last year, reported a further rise in bad loans in the March quarter after the central bank withdrew half a dozen loan-restructuring schemes and tightened some rules.

 The 21 banks majority-owned by the Indian government, which account for two-thirds of banking assets in the country, hold close to 90 percent of soured loans.

 "The government of India believes that the autonomy of the banks be recognised," Goyal said, adding the government has not "micromanaged banks".

 On potential mergers, he said the banks would have to take a final call on consolidation based on their experiences and needs.

 Addressing allegations of mismanagement at the private lender ICICI Bank Ltd, Goyal said there was no cause for concern for stakeholders.

 "ICICI Bank is a good bank.
 It has very robust processes and there is no cause for concern for any of the stakeholders of ICICI Bank," he said.

 The bank has set up an inquiry into allegations raised by an anonymous whistleblower that Kochhar favoured Videocon Group in its lending practices.

 Videocon's founders had an investment in a renewable energy company founded by Kochhar's husband.
 The bank rejected the accusations of nepotism in March and said the board had "full confidence and reposes full faith" in Kochhar.

 Goyal said the bank's internal and external inquiry committees would look into the allegations. ($1 = 67.5000 Indian rupees)